mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

   in the GIF, JPEG, and PNG formats.
 - io\
   This implements functions to read and write buffers and files.
+  The function `io.Copy` copies from a writer to a reader.
 - log\
   This implements simple logging.
 - math\